If you purchase Atlassian products from New Verve, the use of these products is governed by the following terms:

 “Customer” means the legal person (whether company, partnership, individual or otherwise), identified in the Proposal, to whom the Services will be provided;

 “Customer Data” means all data, works and materials supplied by the Customer to New Verve;

-“Customer Personal Data” means Personal Data that is processed by New Verve on behalf of the Customer in relation to this Agreement;
+“Customer Personal Data” means Personal Data as defined in the Data Protection Legislation, that is processed by New Verve on behalf of the Customer in relation to this Agreement;

 “Data Subject” takes the meaning given in the Data Protection Legislation;